What is an accreditation?

 The accreditation process starts with z self-assessment, followed by the preparation of a self-study, and it usually ends with an external evaluation visit.

-It is an internal evaluation carried out by the institution, which contributes to the improvement process and to the quality of its services.
-It aims at identifying the strengths and opportunities for improvement through an analysis of the academic processes and the program results.
+It is an internal evaluation carried out by the institution (programs/university), which contributes to the continuous improvement process.
+It aims to identify strengths and improvement opportunities through the analysis of the academic processes and the program results.
 During this stage, the institution demonstrates the achievement of high quality standards through evidence.

-Globally, there are several entities devoted to providing quality accreditations or certifications to certain specialization programs.
-All universities and institutions have the right to choose any accrediting agency to evaluate each of their academic programs and programs.
+Globally, there are several agencies devoted to providing quality accreditations or certifications to particular specialization programs.
+Universities and institutes are free to choose the accrediting agency in order to be evaluated at an institutional or programmatic level.

 In Peru, the body in charge of national accreditation at an institutional and programmatic level is the National System for the Evaluation, Certification and Accreditation of Educational Quality (SINEACE, in Spanish), a specialized technical entity affiliated to the Ministry of Education of Peru, created in 2006 by Law No. 28740.

 In 2017, SINEACE presented an update of the institutional and programmatic accreditation models.
 These new models "conceive quality assessment as a formative process that offers institutions opportunities to analyze their work, introduce changes to improve in a progressive, permanent and sustainable manner, strengthen their self-regulation capacity and establish an institutional quality culture through continuous improvement" (SINEACE, 2017).